Connecting the East RangeAurora • Biwabik • Hoyt Lakes • Town of White

 BLANDIN BROADBAND COMMUNITIES TIMELINE

-Coordination meeting with Laurentian and Tower BBC groups on a potential joint feasibility study
+Meeting to continue coordination with Laurentian and Tower BBC groups on the joint feasibility study.

-PROJECT DEADLINE: To be included in the Broadband Grant, project teams will need to get concepts to the ERJPB steering committee by Friday, April 5.
+COMMUNITY PROJECTS DEADLINE: To be included in the next round of the Blandin Broadband Community Grants, project teams will need to get concepts to the ERJPB steering committee by Friday, July 26th.

 Submit via email to email@example.com